The New Zealand Heritage List/Rārangi Kōrero (the List) is a diverse and evolving resource, with regular entries, reviews and public feedback.

 You can make a formal submission to provide feedback about any aspect of a proposed listing or its assessment report.
 Feedback should be submitted by email or post during the 20-day notification period.

-There are currently no open notification periods for proposed listings or reviews.
-Please check back again soon.
+There are currently no proposed listings open for submissions.
+Please check back soon.